renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 ### Spreadsheet programs

-Many spreadsheet programs are available.
+Many spreadsheet programs are available and the functionality of these may differ.
+We chose to work with Google Sheets because it:
-Although it is not open source software it is very widely available and used.

-Free spreadsheet programs such as Google Sheets, LibreOffice are available.
-The functionality of these may differ from Excel, but in general they can be used to perform similar tasks.
+- Offers all the basic functionalities we will be exploring during this workshop
+- Is free and highly used for collaboration
+- Eliminates frictions due to software versioning, and won't present differences in shortcuts and capabilities
+- It can be used both online and offline in the event of lack of connectivity [learn more](https://support.google.com/docs/answer/6388102?hl=en&co=GENIE.Platform%3DDesktop).

+We won't be covering all functionalities of Google Sheets or the differences between this application and other spreadsheet programs.
+For an overview on the differences between Google Sheets and Excel visit the [Google Space Learning Center](https://support.google.com/a/users/answer/9331278?hl=en)

 ## Problems with Spreadsheets